microsoft/FluidFramework/api-report/container-runtime.api.md

 }

 // @public
-export class ContainerRuntime extends TypedEventEmitter<IContainerRuntimeEvents> implements IContainerRuntime, IRuntime, ISummarizerRuntime, ISummarizerInternalsProvider {
+export class ContainerRuntime extends TypedEventEmitter<IContainerRuntimeEvents & ISummarizerEvents> implements IContainerRuntime, IRuntime, ISummarizerRuntime, ISummarizerInternalsProvider {
     // Warning: (ae-forgotten-export) The symbol "IContainerRuntimeMetadata" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ISerializedElection" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "IBlobManagerLoadInfo" needs to be exported by the entry point index.d.ts